shuaichenphysics/shuaichenphysics.github.io/_posts/2023-11-20-Guantumgeometry_adiabatictheorem.md

 H(\lambda)\vert\psi(\lambda)\rangle=E(\lambda)\vert\psi(\lambda)\rangle.
 $$

 The manifold is formed by the parameter-dependent ground wave functions.
-In their seminal paper, the authors introduced a Riemannian differential structure in the Hilbert space.
+In their seminal paper, the authors introduced a Riemannian differential structure in the Hilbert spacei [^1].
 Specifically, the Riemann structure is embedded in the Quantum Geometry Tensor (QGT) denoted as $$\mathfrak{G}$$.
 This tensor can be expressed using the following formula:

 $$
 \mathfrak{G}_{ab}(\lambda)=\langle\partial_{a}\psi(\lambda)\vert\partial_{b}\psi(\lambda)\vert-\langle\partial_{a}\psi(\lambda)\vert\psi(\lambda)\rangle\langle\psi(\lambda)\vert\partial_{b}\psi(\lambda)\rangle.